aherbert/gdsc-smlm/docs/fitting_plugins.rst

 Shows the pixel image after the spot filter has been applied to the current image frame.
 Note that the image is shown as an overlay and the original image data is not changed.
 The image contrast is mapped to show the full minimum to maximum range.

-If the ``Top N`` option is active then the overlay will include spots for the top N candidates.
+In the default mode if the ``Top N`` option is active then the overlay will include spots for the top N candidates.
 These are shown using a colour map of intensities that avoids white and black extremes.
 This is for use over a greyscale image.

 If the ``Select`` option is active then the N\ :sup:`th` ranked candidate is marked using a circle.
 This can be used in conjuction with the candidate intensity plot to find spots with a selected intensity by adjusting the selected candidate based on the plot profile.

+When ground-truth data is available the ``Top N`` option is not active.
+The overlay will optionally show true positives in green and false positives in red.

 .. index:: Candidate Intensity Plot